olinations/UrlShortener/README.md

 Still to do:

-1. Convert to Typescript
+~1.
+Convert to Typescript

 - add default state types
-   - add types for api responses
+- add types for api responses~

 2. Add Tests